 I thought that the Mojos were all right, but not outstanding.
 First, I thought that the coating was on the thin side.
 I also thought that the potatoes lacked flavor.
 However the lack of flavor could have been because of the coating mix that I used.
 Finally, I thought that microwaving the potatoes was an unnecessary step.

-Therefore, I repeated the experiment a few times before I produced what both I and the Master Taste Tester felt was the perfect Mojo Potato!
+Therefore, I repeated the experiment a few times before producing what I and the Master Taste Tester felt was the perfect homemade version of Shakey’s Mojo Potatoes!

 Some people will dip the potatoes in batter before frying them.
 My preference, and the way that Shakey’s made them is to coat them in fried chicken breading.
 You can purchase the fried chicken coating at the grocery store.
 However, I prefer to make my own.

-- Which Potatoes to Use: I like to use unpeeled russet potatoes cut into ¼-inch slices.
+- Types of Potatoes: I like to use unpeeled russet potatoes cut into ยผ-inch slices.
 The starchy content of the russet potato produces the perfect tender interior of the Mojos.
-I’ve tried Yukon gold potatoes, but didn’t think that they turned out quite as well.
+I’ve tried Yukon gold potatoes, but I didn’t think they turned out quite as well.

 - The Fried Chicken Breading Mix: In addition to flour, I add cornstarch to the breading mix.
 The reason is that cornstarch enhances the crispiness of the fried coating.